 Combining the two dynamics, one ends up with a material offering a sound dissipation in a larger frequency range than the porous alone or the scatterers alone.

 The list below gives some examples of phenomena which can be added to the visco-thermal dynamic of usual porous materials to improve their behaviors in the case of acoustic excitations.
 The related frequencies of interest for these additional effects are also reported.

-Some other phenomena are listed in the slides of a talk given during ICA 2019 in Aachen (Germany).
-References of experimental and modeling works are also reported in these slides.
+Some other phenomena are listed in the slides of a talk given during ICA 2019 in Aachen (Germany) and in a proceeding of the SIA NVH Comfort conference held in 2021 in Le Mans (France).
+References of experimental and modeling works are also reported in these 2 links.